• Skip to main content

 JAC

-JAC Heavy-duty Construction Machine is a forklift manufacturer based in the city of Hefei in East China and founded in 2003.
+JAC Heavy-duty Construction Machine is a forklift manufacturer based in the city of Hefei in East China and was founded in 2003.

 Of note is JAC’s claim to “[construct] its own engine production and supply system.”